 - PMC Free PDF

-- Appendiceal neuroendocrine tumors are the most common primary neoplasms of the appendix and are frequently diagnosed incidentally following appendectomy performed for suspected acute appendicitis.
-We present a case of a 72-year-old woman with a history of hypertension and hypothyroidism who presented with a 24-h history of right lower quadrant abdominal pain associated with nausea and low-grade f…
+- Appendiceal neuroendocrine tumors (NETs), historically referred to as carcinoid tumors, are the most common primary neoplasms of the appendix and are frequently diagnosed incidentally following surgery for suspected acute appendicitis.
+Preoperative diagnosis is uncommon because their clinical presentation often mimics inflammatory appendiceal disease.
+We report the case of a 30-year-old male who …

 - PMC Free PDF